Gordie Howe

 Howe made his NHL debut with the Red Wings in 1946.
 He won the Art Ross Trophy for leading the league in points each year from 1950–51 to 1953–54, then again in 1956–57 and 1962–63, for a total of six times, which is the second most in NHL history.
-He led the NHL in goal scoring four times.
-He ranked among the top ten in NHL scoring for 21 consecutive years and set an NHL record for points in a season (95) in 1953, a record which was broken six years later.
+He led the NHL in goal-scoring four times.
+He ranked among the top ten in the NHL scoring for 21 consecutive years.
+He set an NHL record for points in a season (95) in 1953, a record that was broken six years later.
 He won the Stanley Cup with the Red Wings four times and won six Hart Trophies as the NHL's most valuable player.
 He also led the NHL in playoff points six times.

 Howe retired for the first time in 1971 and was immediately inducted into the Saskatchewan Sports Hall of Fame that same year.
-He was then inducted into the Hockey Hall of Fame the next year, but came back two years later to join his sons Mark and Marty on the Houston Aeros of the WHA.
-Although in his mid-40s, he scored over 100 points twice in six years, won two straight Avco World Trophies (1974 and 1975) and was named most valuable player in 1974.
+He was then inducted into the Hockey Hall of Fame the following year but came back two years later to join his sons Mark and Marty on the Houston Aeros of the WHA.
+Although in his mid-40s, he scored over 100 points twice in six years, won two straight Avco World Trophies (1974 and 1975), and was named most valuable player in 1974.
 He made a brief return to the NHL in 1979–80, playing one season with the Hartford Whalers, then retired at age 52.
 His involvement with the WHA was central to their brief pre-NHL merger success, forcing the NHL to recruit European talent and expand to new markets.

-Howe was most famous for his scoring prowess, physical strength and career longevity, and redefined the ideal qualities of a forward.
+Although Howe was most famous for his scoring prowess, he possessed great physical strength and toughness, and he redefined the ideal qualities of a forward by becoming known for his superior play on both offense and defense.
 He is the only player to have competed in the NHL in five different decades (1940s through 1980s); he also played a shift in a 1997 game for the Detroit Vipers of the IHL, playing professional hockey for a sixth decade.
 He became the namesake of the "Gordie Howe hat trick": a goal, an assist, and a fight in the same game, though he only recorded two such games in his career.
 He was the inaugural recipient of the NHL Lifetime Achievement Award in 2008.